ktariayman/youtube-video-player/README.md

 # youtube video player

-simple YouTube Video Player component that asks the user to input a video URL and then autoplays the video for them. it should includes a frontend implemented using React and TypeScript, and a backend implemented using Node.js REST API. also the component state is managed using Redux.
+simple YouTube Video Player component that asks the user to input a video URL and then autoplays the video for them. it includes a frontend implemented using React and TypeScript, and a backend implemented using Node.js REST API. also the component state is managed using Redux.

 ## Installation